 Where they overlap

-Both also agree that recovery takes time, that urges are normal, and that the early weeks are the hardest.
+Both also recognize that recovery takes time, that urges are normal, and that the early weeks can be difficult.

 Where they diverge